 One major advantage to cloud computing and Internet-based operations is the ability to access information, collaborate, and communicate in realtime from practically anywhere in the world.
 For instance, VoIP phone systems often offer softphone apps that allow small business employees to be connected and accessible from anywhere there is an Internet connection.
 This increased connectivity opens communication and changes the workplace like never before.
 Other tools like Google Drive and Dropbox make file sharing and collaboration easy, so no matter where your team is located, each person can access and edit documents without the hassle or confusion.

 There’s a range of tools available to small businesses that make it simple and affordable to implement these four technology trends.
-The important thing is to stay on top of the trends that can help your business remain competitive.
+The important thing is to stay on top of the small business tech trends that can help you remain competitive.

 This is where working with a resource such as Frontier Business Products makes sense.
 For more information, contact us at 303.390.3600 or reach Scott Oleson, Senior VCIO/IT Director directly at soleson@fbponline.wpengine.com